 Use that wall space (and windows not required)

-For lighting – psh, who needs windows?
-My ‘sconces’ (as an instagram friend called them) aren’t fancy – garage work lights from the hardware store – but pop a couple of Ottlite CFLs in there and they’re even better than a window.
+For lighting – psh, who needs windows when you have a neon light.
+My ‘sconces’ (as an instagram friend called them) also aren’t fancy – garage work lights from the hardware store.
+You can also pop a couple of Ottlite CFLs in there and they’re even better than a window.
 You can aim the light anywhere you want and it’ll be there any time of the day.
 It’s a great money-saving setup too – it’s just as good as my Ottlite mirror (which I took to work) but about twenty bucks cheaper by the time you factor in a new non-lighted mirror (mine is a simple $10 job from TJ Maxx).
 And it definitely beats all the other lighted mirrors I’ve tried.
 Even the super-pricey Simplehuman mirror didn’t come close to my DIY Ottlite sconces in terms of lighting quality.